 This section describes sources of revenues and expenses associated with the District's provision of domestic water and wastewater services.
-The District receives revenue from water and wastewater service fees and property taxes.
+The District receives revenue from water and wastewater service fees and rates, as well as property taxes.
 The accounts of the District are organized on the basis of funds.
-All operations are accounted for in an enterprise fund where the fees collected as customers pay their service bills can be accounted for separately.
+All operations are accounted for in an enterprise fund where the fees and rates collected as customers pay their service bills can be accounted for separately.
 This ensures that charges for services are used to pay for the costs of providing those services.
-Following is a summary of the independent financial audits for last three fiscal years.